 - ordering death certificates,

 - overseeing embalming, burial or cremation,

 - making arrangements for the funeral or memorial service,

 - place the human body in the casket or coffin, and

 - apply any cosmetics needed for public viewings.

 The term “funeral director” is more modern and updated compared to “mortician” in America or “undertaker” in England.

-These are licensed professionals who prepare the body for burial.
+Embalmers are licensed professionals who prepare the body for burial.
 They may or may not also be funeral directors.
-Embalmers remove blood and other natural fluids from the deceased to replace with embalming fluid.
+Embalmers remove the blood and other natural fluids from the deceased to replace them with embalming fluid.
 This delays natural decomposition for public viewings.

 Evidence suggests that embalming fluid is toxic both to the embalmer and the environment.
 This is why conservation cemeteries don’t allow embalmed bodies.
 It’s also against several religious laws to use embalming fluid.
 For example, Judaism or Islam doesn’t allow for interrupting the natural breakdown of bodies.